EAL-IT-Technology/techevent-guides/guides/how_to_out_stuff_on_fronter.md

 ============================================================

 Different classes have different fronter rooms, and we have a lot of classes.
-And only people in the calss or their teachers have access - so we enlisted some help.
+And only people in the class or their teachers have access - so we enlisted some help.

 At the bottom of the mail, there is a list of who to contact in order to get access to a specific class.

-1. send an email to [these people](mailto:tozl@eal.dk,mati@eal.dk,mon@eal.dk,kecl@eal.dk,anni@eal.dk)
+1. send an email to [these people](mailto:tozl@eal.dk,mati@eal.dk,mon@eal.dk,kecl@eal.dk,anng@eal.dk)

       Subject: